exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/03_MongoDB Datastore/02_Getting Data In and Out of MongoDB/index.md

 It is not uncommon using multiple databases in a single application that handle various functionality, e.g., an RDBMS may be employed to handle Product Stock multi-steps commitments and issues, MongoDB - manage supporting documents, and Elasticsearch - enable open-text Product Catalog discovery.
 Those separate databases would be loosely integrated via near real-time, unblocking replication systems.
 Only one database would act as the system of record for each particular data category: the Inventory would be in the RDBMS, Product Categories - in MongoDB.
 Product features and descriptions - in MongoDB as the system of record and also in the Elasticsearch to run text queries against.

-### Advanced Query Functionality - Aggregations
+### Query Functionality - Find and Aggregations

-In addition to a single-statement form of queries via the `find` command and its variations, MongoDB provides an  advanced mechanism extracting the data in a series of commands and operations executed as an *aggregation pipeline*.
-In practice, Aggregations, once understood by the dev, seem like a much cleaner and more powerful way to approach Query writing than the single statement form.
-Although, the single statement form enables pipeline-like options as well, e.g., sorting, limiting the number of records returned, *projecting* - specifying which fields to include into the result, Aggregations are practically unlimited in what can be done with the data.
-Aggregations is the method to *link* data from multiple Collections, effectively filter out irrelevant parts of the Documents or add calculated fields to the output, with the use of conditional statements and variables.

-Aggregations may look quite confusing and hard to debug at first - but as the process in the Aggregation is done in discrete steps - when writing or debugging, results of each step can be printed out and reviewed before writing the next step.
+A basic MongoDB query (and equivalent of SQL SELECT) is executed on a Collection via the `find` command that takes a *filter* argument as well as additional parameters that define return dataset sorting and shaping rules.

+How about something more sophisticated, e.g., similar to a PL-SQL procedure that can execute a multi-step logic directly in the database, without pulling intermediate results into the app?
+This would be MongoDB *Aggregation*.
+In its practical form, Aggregation is a series of commands and operations executed as an *aggregation pipeline* - one after another, passing intermediate datasets seamlessly between the steps.

+Somewhat unfortunate, *filtering* syntax inside aggregation steps does not always match that in `find`, but, of course, pretty close.
+There are quite a lot of things that can be *coded* in the pipeline, in addition to filtering, *unwinding* (that we looked at earlier) and sorting.
+The useful ones we'll see in the demo project

+- conditionally including or excluding fields from the result
+- renaming fields to drop the dotted notation of embedded objects
+- adding dynamically calculated fields to the result
+- *joining* Collections via the *$lookup* command

+Aggregations may look quite confusing and hard to debug at first.
+The good news is that in development and testing, the pipeline can be "stopped" to see the intermediate result - by literally commenting out its remaining tail.
+So, aggregations *are* difficult to code, especially the first few ones, but do assume that you will *have* to use them working with MongoDB in a professional backend developer capacity.

-Will see some interesting examples on using Aggregations in the demo code.
+Will see some interesting examples on using Aggregations in the demo project code.
 Next - a quick overview of `mongoose`